The Super Parental Guardians

 The Super Parental Guardians is a 2016 Philippine action comedy film starring Vice Ganda and Coco Martin.
 The film is directed by Joyce Bernal and is under the production of Star Cinema.
 The film marks the second feature film collaboration between Coco and Vice after Beauty and the Bestie.
-This is Vice Ganda's first non-VIVA Films produced film and the first to be directed by Bernal since Wenn V. Deramas' death in February 2016.
+This is Vice Ganda's first film without the involvement of VIVA Films and the first to be directed by Bernal since Wenn V. Deramas' death in February 2016.
 This also marks as Vice Ganda's first non-MMFF movie, together with Enteng Kabisote 10 and the Abangers since This Guy's in Love with U Mare! in 2012.

 The film grossed ₱598 million and became one of the highest grossing Filipino films of all time.
 The film also holds the record for highest opening day gross of all Filipino films, at ₱75 million.

-Synopsis

-The film tells the story of unlikely "parents" Arci (Vice Ganda) and Paco (Coco Martin).
-Custody of the children Megan (Awra Briguela) and Ernie (Onyok Pineda) was given to Arci just before the death of his best friend Sarah (Matet de Leon).
-The children's uncle, Paco, has no choice but to live and get along with Arci.
-As they play the roles of Momshie and Popshie to the children, the craziest and greatest adventure of their lives will now begin.